fb pixel code

 Today, however, a condition called TMJ (temporomandibular joint) syndrome is known to be responsible for many of these painful ailments.

-Treating the underlying problem and not the symptoms is the key to TMJ treatment.
-With new awareness and technology, dentists can diagnose and address TMJ problems, which might previously have been overlooked.
+The key to TMJ treatment is treating the underlying problem, not the symptoms.
+With new awareness and technology, dentists can diagnose and address TMJ problems that might previously have been overlooked.

 The importance of mouthguards for athletes